uoftgasa/uoftgasa.github.io/markdown/index.md

 ### Publications

-As a graduate student, you are expected to do publication worth r
+As a graduate student, you are expected to do publication worthy research.
+While there is no formal requirement to publish, the informal expectation is that students will have at least 3 publications by the time they graduate.
+The thesis proposal you submit for the [thesis qualifying exam](#thesis-qualifier) may include a list of planned publications in the timeline; certainly your supervisor should

 ### Thesis